Introduction to procurement

-We recently published a report with unique insights on the challenges CPOs predict for 2021.
-Four procurement leaders spoke about looking forward to 2021 and what is in store as they seek to rebuild and grow their businesses and department over the next 12 months… Download your free copy.
+We recently published a report with unique insights on the challenges CPOs predict for 2022.
+Five procurement leaders spoke about looking forward to 2022 and what is in store as they seek to rebuild and grow their businesses and department over the next 12 months… Download your free copy.

 What is a procurement strategy?

 A procurement strategy starts with your business goals, and how suppliers (the things that you buy) can best be used to achieve them, and finally how the procurement function can best be staffed, tooled, and skilled to make that happen.

 But when you hear the words procurement, and strategy, it can sound frightening.
 It is important to understand that the overarching strategy will create the pathway for the other, more focussed strategies that make it a reality.
 If you need assistance in defining your strategy, reach out to a procurement consultant for expert advice.

 Some procurement strategy examples include:

 Focuses on the function and the people, process, and technology that make it.
 Today’s operating models are built back from business objectives and corresponding (internal/ external) customer needs.
 They will usually focus on the required people, process, technology, and knowledge, but also be geared to design principles important to the business and its customers like sustainability, cost reduction, diversity, innovation, etc.

-Is a strategy geared towards a product or services grouping, or category.
+Is a strategy geared toward a product or services grouping, or category?
 This could be something like MRO, Plastics, Cloud Computing, Temporary staff, etc. A category strategy seeks to produce a spending plan that maps market dynamics and supplier capabilities to business objectives and design principles.

 Is usually reserved for specific strategic suppliers to the business and may be geared towards rolling out a specific service or improving the performance of a supplier.